pombase/website/src/docs/documentation/index.md

 ### More information ... ###

-For help with anything in PomBase not covered here, you can [contact the curators](mailto:helpdesk@pombase.org).
+For help with anything in ${database_name} not covered here, you can [contact the curators](mailto:helpdesk@pombase.org).